 Prospective students may begin to apply late September (please verify this date on the Graduate Admissions website).
 The following documents are required by the university and can not be waived.
 Please click on the links for more detailed information about each:

 Letters of Recommendation: Three letters of recommendation are required.
 The department does not accept applicant recommendation via a letter service (i.e. Interfolio or other service).
 For additional information, please see Submitting Online Recommendations.
 It is the applicant's responsibility to ensure that letters are submitted to the electronic application by the published deadline.
 Please only submit three letters.

 Transcripts : Upload a scanned copy of your official transcript(s) with the online application.
 Applicants must upload transcripts from every post-secondary institution attended as a full-time student and for at least one academic year.
 Transcripts from current degree programs also need to be submitted.
-Please visit the Transcripts webpage for more information and guidelines on submitting official transcripts.
 (Note: The department does not accept electronically delivered transcripts.)

 Statement of Purpose: You must indicate in the first sentence of your SOP the name of the program to which you are applying and the area you wish to study.
 The Statement of Purpose should describe succinctly your reasons for applying to the proposed program at Stanford, your preparation for this field of study, research interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 The Statement of Purpose should not exceed two pages.